APSA 2021 AWARD NOMINATIONS NOW BEING ACCEPTED

-Airborne Public Safety Foundation (APSF) awards recognize those individuals whose personal efforts or actions have perpetuated the professionalism and advancement of public safety aviation.
-The awards that APSF presents annually are:
+Airborne Public Safety Association (APSA) awards recognize those individuals whose personal efforts or actions have perpetuated the professionalism and advancement of public safety aviation.
+The awards that APSA presents annually are:

 ROBERT L. CORMIER AWARD